Response to the TCFD

 Based on its Corporate Philosophy of “Promote corporate activities that help protect the global environment”, the Toyota Boshoku group makes collective efforts to contribute to preserving the global environment in order to realize a sustainable society.

 In April 2020, we endorsed the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
-By extensively analyzing the impact of climate change on our business and the risks and opportunities that result from it based on scenarios, we will confirm the direction of our company’s initiatives and reflect them in our future management strategy.
+By extensively analyzing the impact of climate change on our business and the risks and opportunities that result from it based on scenarios, we are reviewing the applicable costs and reflecting them in our management strategy.
+Based on the results of scenario analysis, we will continue to strengthen our response to risks and opportunities and work on further information disclosure.

 Governance